mcdope/wrpdistributor/INTEGRATION.md

 `wrp-distributor` manages client sessions based on IP-address (v6 supported, too) and user-agent.
 This is enforced with a unique database key using the ip and userAgent fields.
 You most likely want to add a small "random per installation" value to the user-agent to make sure multiple users can use the distributor from the same IP address.
-You could derive it from the MAC, maybe in example.
+You could derive it from the MAC maybe, in example.

-Else each user from that IP would share the same `wrp` container.
+If you don't do this each user from that IP would share the same `wrp` container.
 This would cause a heck of confusion with users, would be borderline useless — and very insecure.
-Yes, this is annoying, but that's the price to avoid logins and keep the codebase simple and easy to maintain.
+Yes, this is maybe annoying for as a client dev, but that's the price to avoid logins and keep the codebase simple and easy to maintain.

 Also: in case you modify `wrp-distributor` for your project make sure to adhere to the license - you MUST publish your modified sources even if you don't distribute them and use them only to provide a service.
 See LICENSE and README.md for details.